bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 The first line is the least restrictive, allowing any file at the *sitename* domain to be downloaded.
-The second line requires a specific domain host and the third is the most restrictive, limiting the URL to a single file named "JustThisOneFile.qfx".
+The second line requires a specific domain host and the third line is the most restrictive, limiting the URL to a single file named "JustThisOneFile.qfx".

 An empty or non-existent white-list causes all dynamic downloads to fail.